Code-Institute-Submissions/SkylerTrent-AnimeSuggestionBox/README.md

 1. On selecting Master Branch, the page is automatically refreshed, the website is now deployed.
 1. Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.

+I Deployed my app on Heroku as well.

+### How I did it

+1. Set up a Heroku account

+2. Create an application, this must be a unique name

+3. Go to settings and set the VARS for IP, PORT and SECERT KEYS for the API and MONGODB

+4. Go back to the terminal and type - “Heroku login” this will take you to a webpage to login to your Heroku account

+5. Use “git init“ to initialise and new repository

+6. type the command “pip3 freeze > requirements.txt” this will add a new2 file with all the packages to run your python app

+7.  create a profile “echo web: python run.py > Profile” if your python file is called run.py

+8. run the command “git remote add” and the app URL which can be found on the Heroku dashboard

+8. do a “git add .”

+9. commit your code ‘git commit -m” your message here”’

+10. then run “git push Heroku master”

+11. This will then deploy your app

 ### How to run this program locally